FranckyN/ConnectX/README.md

 Computer strategy uses a version of the Minimax with alpha-beta pruning.

-It was a **pet-project** to try a more generic design of the game.
+It was a **pet project** to try out a more generic design of the game.
-It should be reasonably simple to add another variant with more players or dimensions.
+It should be reasonably simple to other variants with more players or dimensions.

 Variants:
 ---------
-- 6-by-7 ConnectFour
+- 6-by-7 Connect Four
-- 7-by-10 ConnectFour
+- 7-by-10 Connect Four
-- 8-by-8 ConnectFour
+- 8-by-8 Connect Four
 - 3-by-6 Connect Three
 - Five-in-a-Row

 Features and Commands:
 ----------------------
-It is possible to play against the computer or another human player.
+It is possible to play against the computer or another human.

 - Undo `u`
 - Restart program `r`